 Good Content is Legible Content

 What kind of tools do you use to fine-tune your content?
-Do you trust outdated plugins even if the tools they provide are still usable?
+How long do you spend proofreading your post content in WordPress?